pingzing/pingzing.github.io/README.md

  The Python Markdown Attribute List Plugin (https://python-markdown.github.io/extensions/attr_list/) allows certain HTML attributes to be appended with syntax like this:
  `{: .someCssClass #someId somkey='some value'}`.
  Adding `markdown="1"` to a raw HTML element allows the text in its DIRECT child to be parsed as Markdown.

+ (HEADS UP!
+INFRA STUFF HERE)
+ - Now using Cloudflare for CDN, DNS and a few CDN header rules